The success probability in Levine's hat problem, and independent sets in graphs: Introduction

 and

 where the bounds on $p(2)$ are due to them, and the $1/\log(t)$ probably due to Peter Winkler.
 The fact that $p(2) \leq 3/8$ is well known folklore in the hatter community.
-The first author and Gabor Tardos had an approach to improve it, but not to as tight a bound as 0.362.
+Alon and Tardos have an approach to improve it \cite{AT}, but not to as tight a bound as 0.362.

 In this paper, we also present some generalizations of Levine's conjecture, relating it to questions regarding independent sets in Hamming products of graphs, and independent sets in random induced subgraphs.
 In this context we prove that for every graph $G$ on $n$ vertices with independence number $(1/4+\eps)n$, the average independence number of an induced subgraph of $G$ on a uniform random subset of the vertices is at most $(1/4+\eps-\Omega(\eps^2)) n$.
+For regular graphs we improve the range of these bounds to graphs with independent sets of size slightly larger than $n/8$.
+These are theorems \ref{t16} and \ref{p17}

-The proof of our main theorem leads naturally to the question of bounding the size of a set which intersects all large maximal (with respect to containment) independent sets, or all maximum-size independent sets in a graph, and is related to a conjecture regarding this by Bollob\'as, Erd\H{o}s and Tuza.
+The proof of our main theorem leads naturally to the question of bounding the size of a set which intersects all large maximal (with respect to containment) independent sets, or all maximum-size independent sets in a graph, and is related to a conjecture regarding this by Bollob\'as, Erd\H{o}s and Tuza, Conjecture \ref{cbet}.
 We give a construction yielding a bound related to this conjecture - an infinite family of graphs $G_n$, where $G_n$ has $n$ vertices, independence number at least $n/4$, and no set of less than $\sqrt{n}/2$ vertices intersects all its maximum independent sets.